craftcms/docs/docs/4.x/extend/topics.md

 Craft is both a fully-featured content management system _and_ a powerful web application framework.
 Extensions allow you to build on top of its smart abstractions, or create completely new features that live alongside the main application.

-Here, we’ll cover some common extension vectors along this continuum.
-Each section includes a self-contained example, or links out to an existing sub-page.
+This page collects some common extension vectors along that continuum.

 ::: tip
 Pardon the mess!
 We just launched this page, and plan to collect more resources here as they are updated with the [generator](generator.md) in mind.